pragma-/pbot/doc/Factoids.md

     <pragma-> !rtfm mauke
             * PBot thwacks mauke with a big red manual.

-### modifiers
+### Expansion modifiers
-Factoid `$variables` can accept trailing modifier keywords prefixed with a colon.
+Factoid `$variables` can accept trailing expansion modifier keywords prefixed with a colon.
 These can be chained together to combine their effects.

     <pragma-> !echo $colors:uc
        <PBot> RED